uni-notes/uni-notes/docs/1_Core/Technical_Report_Writing/03_Sample_Report/index.md

 [Sample Report Feedback from Turnitin](Report_Feedback_Compressed.pdf)

-Observe the feedback from the professors, and try to avoid them.
+Observe the feedback from the professors, and improve on those points.